-1x 3 hour summative assessment (100 marks) during the examination session.
+1x 3-hour summative assessment (100 marks) during the examination session.

-3x formative assessments (individual): 60%, Class attendance & participation: 15%, Practical/Laboratory work: 25% summative assessment during the semester examination session (with a minimum PM of 40% required for access to the summative assessment).
+3x formative assessments (individual): 60%, Class attendance & participation: 15%, Practical/Laboratory work: 25%

+The various formative assessment components are computed to provide a participation mark (PM) which, in conjunction with a "Proof of Participation", grant a student access to the summative assessment during the semester examination session (with a minimum PM of 40% required for access to the summative assessment).

 The participation mark and examination mark (summative assessment mark) are used in a 1:1 ratio to compute the module mark.

 During the summative assessment an examination sub minimum of 40% is required.

-A module mark of at least 50% is required to pass the module.
-Method of delivery: Full-time Semester 2 Module code: FPFG221 NQF level: 6, Credits: 8 TITLE: CLINICAL PHARMACY IIB Module outcomes: After completion of this module, the student should be able to: practise pharmaceutical care within the scope of the diagnostic and laboratory testing, by means of the application of skills and the interpretation of clinical test results; demonstrate knowledge which will make him/her competent to render primary health . care services in the pharmacy: implement the pharmaceutical care principles in practice and to manage them according to the standards of the SAPC: professionally practise the profession by means of good communication skills and • ethical conduct.
-Assessment methods - Formal formative: The following assessment methods are employed in this module: class tests & tutorials Assessment methods - Summative: 1x2 hours written summative assessment (70-75 marks).
-Assessment plan: 2x formal written assessments (@2x25% each): 50%, Assessment of participation and evaluation of practical works & laboratory skills: 50% The various formative assessment components are computed to provide a participation mark (PM) which, in conjunction with a "Proof of Participation", grant a student access to the summative assessment during the semester examination session (with a minimum PM of 40% required for access to the summative assessment).
-The participation mark and examination mark (summative assessment mark) are used in a 1:1 ratio to compute the module mark.
-During the summative assessment an examination sub minimum of 40% is required.
-A module mark of at least 50% is required to pass the module.
-Method of delivery: Full-time Module code: FPFG312 Semester 1 NQF level: 7, Credits: 16 TITLE: CLINICAL PHARMACY IIIA Module outcomes: After completion of this module the student should: possess a deeply founded knowledge of the disease states and identify the typical symptoms of the disease state and to demonstrate the importance of the conditions to the practicing pharmacist; know the etiology (causes) and pathophysiology of the various disease states • (conditions); be capable to take a patient history in such a way to critically evaluate the diagnosis and treatment regime; treat patient with dignity and respect;
+TITLE: CLINICAL PHARMACY IIB

+After completion of this module, the student should be able to:

+- practise pharmaceutical care within the scope of the diagnostic and laboratory testing, by means of the application of skills and the interpretation of clinical test results; - demonstrate knowledge which will make him/her competent to render primary health care services in the pharmacy; - implement the pharmaceutical care principles in practice and to manage them according to the standards of the SAPC; - professionally practise the profession by means of good communication skills and ethical conduct.

+The following assessment methods are employed in this module: class tests & tutorials

+1x2 hours written summative assessment (70-75 marks).

+2x formal written assessments (@2x25% each): 50%, Assessment of participation and evaluation of practical works & laboratory skills: 50%

-The various formative assessment components are computed to provide a participation mark (PM) which, in conjunction with a "Proof of Participation", grant a student access to the
+The various formative assessment components are computed to provide a participation mark (PM) which, in conjunction with a "Proof of Participation", grant a student access to the summative assessment during the semester examination session (with a minimum PM of 40% required for access to the summative assessment).